esensi/model/readme.md

 }
 ```

-Then from your controller or repository you can interact with the `Post` model's attributes, call the `save()` method and let the `Post` model handle validation automatically.
+Then from the controller or repository the developer can interact with the `Post` model's attributes, call the `save()` method and let the `Post` model handle validation automatically.
 For demonstrative purposes the following code shows this pattern from a simple route closure:

 ```php
 Route::post( 'posts', function()